 “Another fire tragically claimed the life of Margaret Nora; Margaret Perimystery, aged 17 months, died from severe burns received on May 6th.
 The mother was milking the cows at Pine Hill, and left the child in bed, where its nightdress caught fire.”
-18 May 1893, Otago Witness.
+Otago Witness, 18 May 1893

-Anton Lorenz Piernicki, a farm labourer, purchased the Pine Hill property from his brother Frank in 1890 later working as a farmer at Enfieid in 1915.
-He died at Oamaru on 23 May 1932 aged 68 and is buried at the Oamaru Cemetery.
+Anthony Lorenz Perniskie was born at Kłodawa on 06 August 1863.
+It appears that Anthony never married and worked as a farm labourer.
+He purchased the Pine Hill property from his brother Frank in 1890 and in 1910, sold the farm, together with stock and implements to Mr F. Graham.
+He was later working as a farmer at Enfieid around 1915 with his brother John.
+Anthony died at Oamaru on 23 May 1932 aged 68 and is buried at the Oamaru Cemetery.

-John Piernicki worked as a farmer at Enfield in 1913 and was naturalised as a New Zealand citizen on 11 July 1923.
-He died at Oamaru on 25 January 1925 aged 56 and is buried at the Southern Cemetery, Dunedin.
+John Perniskie was born at Stanisławie on 30 May 1868.
+After farming with his brother Frank at Allanton he purchased fifty acres at Pine Hill, being sections 16 and 18 of Block 8 in the North Harbour and Blueskin district in August of 1897..
+It appears he never married and worked as a farmer at Enfield around 1913.
+John was naturalised as a New Zealand citizen on 11 July 1923.
+He died at Oamaru on 25 January 1925 aged 56 and is buried at the Southern Cemetery in Dunedin.

 Pobόg-Jaworowski, J. W, History of the Polish Settlers in New Zealand, ed.
 Warsaw; Chz “Ars Polonia.”
 1990, pages 44, 48, 170 & 197.